 Milton Hershey School Names 2021 Alumna of the Year

-Christine Cook ’81 recognized for her service in early childhood education
+Christine Cook ’81 is recognized for her service in early childhood education.

 Milton Hershey School has named Christine (Brennan) Cook ’81 as the 2021 Alumna of the Year in recognition for her 35-year career teaching kindergarten at MHS.